danielsaidi/OnboardingKit/Sources/OnboardingKit/OnboardingKit.docc/Getting-Started.md

 }
 ```

-The onboarding only cares about state and behavior, not how it's presented.
-You can present the content above in a full screen modal, a popover from any view, or by pushing a new view onto the navigation stack.
+An onboarding only cares about its state and behavior, not how it's presented.
+You can present the content above in a full screen modal, popover from any view, by pushing a new view onto the navigation stack, etc.

-The onboarding will honor its own rules and state, so `tryPresent` will only trigger when it makes sense for the onboarding to show.
+An onboarding will honor its rules and state, so ``Onboarding/tryPresent(after:action:)`` will only trigger when it makes sense for it to show.

 ## Views

+OnboardingKit comes with a set of UI components that you can use to present more complex onboarding flows, like a multi-page one that is shown when the app is first launched.

-The ``OnboardingPageView`` can be used to render a collection of pages in a horizontally sliding onboarding flow.
-It behaves like a regular page view styled tab view, but unlike that component this one works on all platforms.
+An ``OnboardingPageView`` can be used to render a set of pages in a horizontal page view that works on all platforms.
+You just have to pass in a set of pages of any type, then provide the view with a page view builder.

+An ``OnboardingSlideshow`` can be used to render a set of pages in a slideshow that automatically slides through the pages.
+You just have to pass in a set of pages of any type, then provide the view with a page view builder.

+Both views can be styled by applying a style view modifier to the view hierarchy.

 ## Localization